AntonioFasano/BloomR/src/bloomr.beta.md

 :   to be set to FALSE for (non-English) CSV, using semicolon as separator.

 addtype
-:   If a string denoting the security type, it will be added to all tickers; if TRUE "Equity", will be added; if FALSE (the default), nothing will be added.
+:   If a string, it denotes the security type and is added to all tickers; if TRUE "Equity", will be added; if FALSE (the default), nothing will be added.

 showtype
 :   if TRUE, security types will be removed from names of list or xts output.
 It defaults to FALSE.

 use.xts
-:   if TRUE (the default) time series are formatted as xts objects else as a data frame.
+:   if TRUE (the default) time series are formatted as xts objects. else as a data frame.

 merge.xts
 :   if TRUE (the default) xts objects in the same group are merged using all rows and using NAs for missing observations.

 option.names
 :   list of Bloomberg options names.
 Require `option.values` too.

 option.values
 :   list of Bloomberg options values related to `option.names`.

 only.trading.days
-:   if TRUE (the default) use only trading days, add non trading days to output with NA values.
+:   if TRUE (the default) only trading days are used, else non-trading days are added as NA values.

 price, mean, sd, jitter, same.dates, empty.sec, weekend, holidays :   arguments passed to `br.sample()` if `con=NULL`.

 Details
 -------